dahae-dev/Calculator/README.md

 # Calculator

-iPhone Calculator that can be operated by both keyboard and mouse.
+iPhone themed calculator that can be operated by both keyboard and mouse.
 Still working on calculation & display of large numbers and thousands seperators.

-#javascript

-#html

-#css
+Devised Vanilla Javascript to achieve comprehensive operation logic.

+- javascript

+- html

+- css